Make a reservationPowered by OpenTable

 Owner – Operator

-With 20 years of experience in the restaurant industry under his belt, Patrick Whalen of 5Church Group (owner of 5Church and Nan and Byron’s) has held every position from dishwasher to bartender to manager.
+With 23 years of experience in the restaurant industry under his belt, Patrick Whalen of 5Church Group (owner of 5Church Charlotte, 5Church Charleston and Sophia's Lounge) has held every position from dishwasher to bartender to manager.

 His strategic ascent up the hospitality ladder, which began with a modest busboy role in a small neighborhood joint, has earned him a reputation as one of the top operators in his field.